malvibid/COMP3071-Designing-Intelligent-Agents/COMP3071-DIA-CW/src/README.md

 **Update rule for Q-learning (Bellman Equation)**

-This rule expresses the relationship between the current state-action value and the expected value of the next state-action pair, taking into account the immediate reward received for performing the current action
+This rule expresses the relationship between the current state-action value and the expected value of the next state-action pair, taking into account the immediate reward received for performing the current action.

 $Q(s,a)$<sub>$new$</sub>  ← $Q(s,a)$<sub>$old$</sub> + $α [r + γ * max_a' Q(s',a') -  Q(s,a)$<sub>$old$</sub>